Part 3. Wedding Gown Cleaning

 Wholesale wedding dress cleaning is often done in large machines with as many as 30 gowns at once.
 It is likely that very little attention will be given to pre-treating or spotting.
 The dirt from other gowns may even contaminate your gown.
 And because the wedding gown is usually sealed in a small box, you may never know if the gown was cleaned at all.

-Cleaning Bridal Gowns with Virgin Solvent
+Wedding Dress Cleaning with Virgin Solvent

 For best results, find a dry-cleaner who uses virgin solvent for cleaning a wedding dress.
 Because of ecological regulations and expense, solvents are recycled.
 Impurities that are not filtered out of used solvent can be re-deposited onto garments.
 Wedding gowns cleaned in dirty solvent will have a dry clean smell.